errordeveloper/kubeplay/README.md

 - `daemonsets`

 Each of these can be used with index operator, e.g. `services[10]`, as well as `first`, `last` and `any` methonds.
-Any resource object can be converted to a JSON string with `to_json` method, or a Ruby hashe with `to_ruby`.
+Any resource object can be converted to a JSON string with `to_json` method, or a Ruby object with `to_ruby`.

-With a Ruby hash reprsentation you can do things like this:
+With a Ruby object reprsentation you can do things like this:
 ```ruby
 @metadata = replicasets("*/").to_ruby.items.map do |k,v|
    v.metadata